 To chisel your newly trim stomach into the rippled abs you’ve always wanted, you have to amp up the intensity of your workout.
 Here are some of our go-to tips:

 Lift Before Cardio

 By running, biking or rowing after you’ve hit the weights, you’ll have a greater effect on your fat and calorie burn than had you done it beforehand.
 And don’t do any of these 25 Things You’re Doing to Slow Your Metabolism!

 Sprint it Out

 Sprinting is better for weight loss than running at a steady pace, says Dan Roberts, one of the UK’s top trainers.
 “Sprinting builds muscle which helps burn fat quickly.
 Also, the action of driving the legs initiates the abs and core” explains Roberts.
 “The faster you go and the shorter your recovery, the more your abs will develop.”
-Instead of your typical 30-minute trot, set out to do 20 sets of 30-second sprints with a 30-second recovery between each.
+Instead of your typical 30-minute trot, do 20 sets of 30-second sprints with a 30-second recovery between each.
 Here’s how to do it:

 Step 1: Keeping your feet on either side of the belt, set your treadmill to a 10 percent incline.
 Then, set the machine to a challenging speed.
 This is typically at least two miles per hour faster than your distance running speed.
-So, for example, if you typically jog at 6.5 MPH, you’re full-on sprint speed will be at least 8.5 MPH.
+So, for example, if you typically jog at 6.5 mph, you’re full-on sprint speed will be at least 8.5 mph.

 Step 2: Hit the ground running for a solid 30-seconds.
 Then, slow the belt to a comfortable stroll and step your feet off to either side once you feel comfortable.
 Recover for a total of 30 seconds before repeating this pattern 19 more times.
 These circuits should take you exactly 20 minutes to complete.